Elliot Soto: Miami Marlins

-On July 31, 2015, Soto was traded to the Miami Marlins along with RHP Ivan Pineyro for RHP Dan Haren.
-He spent the entire 2015 season at the Double-A level, hitting .256/.366/.292 in 120 games.
-Soto spent his entire 2016 season with the New Orleans Zephyrs, hitting .241 in 62 games.
+On July 31, 2015, Soto was traded to the Miami Marlins along with Ivan Pineyro in exchange for Dan Haren.
+He spent the entire 2015 season with the Double–A Jacksonville Suns, hitting .256/.366/.292 in 120 games.
+Soto spent his entire 2016 season with the Triple–A New Orleans Zephyrs, hitting .241 in 62 games.
+He elected free agency following the season on November 7, 2016.

-Second Cubs stint
+Chicago Cubs (second stint)

-Soto elected free agency following the 2016 season and signed back with the Chicago Cubs on a minor league deal.
-For the 2017 season, Soto played all his 81 games with Triple-A Iowa, and hit .238 with 2 home runs.
+On December 14, 2016, Soto signed a minor league contract to return to the Chicago Cubs organization.
+For the 2017 season, Soto played all his 81 games with the Triple-A Iowa Cubs, and hit .238 with 2 home runs.
+He elected free agency following the season on November 6, 2017.

 Colorado Rockies

 That offseason, Soto briefly signed with Acereros del Norte of the Mexican League before signing with the Colorado Rockies.
-He played the 2018 season in Triple-A Albuquerque, hitting .286/.347/.382 over 81 games.
-He returned to the Isotopes in 2019, where he had his best offensive season of his minor league career, which saw Soto hit .305 with an .860 OPS and a career high 10 home runs in 112 games.
+He played the 2018 season with the Triple-A Albuquerque Isotopes, hitting .286/.347/.382 over 81 games.
+Soto elected free agency following the season on November 2, 2018.

+On March 11, 2019, Soto re–signed with the Rockies on a minor league contract, and returned to the Isotopes, where he had his best offensive season of his minor league career.
+In 112 appearances, Soto hit .305 with an .860 OPS and a career–high 10 home runs.
+He elected free agency following the season on November 4.

 Los Angeles Angels

-Soto elected free agency following the 2019 season and signed a minor league deal with an invite to spring training with the Los Angeles Angels.
-On September 22, 2020, the Angels selected his contract following Andrelton Simmons’s decision to opt out of the rest of the shortened 2020 season.
+On December 23, 2019, Soto signed a minor league contract with the Los Angeles Angels that included an invitation to spring training.
+On September 22, 2020, the Angels selected his contract following Andrelton Simmons's decision to opt out of the rest of the shortened 2020 season.
 He made his debut on September 25, appearing as a pinch runner in a 9-5 Angels loss.
 The next day, he made his first career start, and after teammate Jahmai Jones notched his first career hit, Soto went back-to-back with a single in his first at bat, becoming the first pair in Angels history to record back-to-back first career hits.
-On October 30, 2020, Soto was outrighted off of the 40-man roster.
-He became a free agent on November 2, 2020.
+On October 30, Soto was outrighted off of the 40-man roster.
+He became a free agent on November 2.

 Los Angeles Dodgers

-On December 18, 2020, Elliot Soto signed a minor-league deal with the Los Angeles Dodgers with an invite to Spring Training.
+On December 18, 2020, Soto signed a minor league contract with the Los Angeles Dodgers that included an invite to Spring Training.
 He spent the entire season in Triple-A with the Oklahoma City Dodgers, where he hit .230 in 54 games.
 Soto became a free agent following the season.